Revenge on Your Mind

 From Avenger to Protector

-Restoring Justice
+Restoring Faith

 You can call this experience the knife point.
 The moment it touches your vulnerable flesh, you’re left with a wound.

-You can turn toward anger or resentment.
-These feelings cover up your vulnerability from further harm.
-But because you’ve judged that what happened should not have happened, your mind can’t let it go.
-It works day and night to find closure—by replaying the injury, rehearsing revenge, or imagining recognition.
+These feelings cover up your vulnerability.
+But because you decided the event should not have happened, your mind can’t let it go.
+It works day and night to find closure—by replaying the injury, stacking the evidence against them, and imagining revenge.
 Each time you remember the offense, your mind is dragged across the knife point again.
 In this way, resentment binds you to suffering and perpetuates the damage.
-That’s why it’s called re-sentiment: the re-feeling, the re-living, the re-opening of the wound.
+That’s why it’s called re-sentiment: it’s literally the re-feeling, the re-living, the re-opening of the wound.
+Eventually, this habit hurts you more than the original offence.

-You can turn toward healing the wound itself.
-Instead of circling endlessly around the offense, you allow yourself to face the helplessness, the grief, and the humiliation that you felt.
-And you meet those feelings with compassion and courage, or you find someone who can help you with this.
-You don’t excuse what was done, or pretend it wasn’t wrong.
-But you stop resisting the fact that it did happen, and no amount of replaying can undo it.
-Slowly, you learn from the experience—so the wound doesn’t just close, but it teaches you how to guard your sincerity without abandoning it.
+Instead of endlessly circling around the offense, you allow yourself to face the helplessness, the grief, and the humiliation that you felt.
+You affirm your own worth and find someone who can offer you empathy and the validation that you deserve better.
+It doesn’t have to come from the perpetrator to have a profound effect.
+Then, you stop resisting the fact that it did happen, and no amount of replaying or avenging can undo it.
+Lastly, you learn from the experience—so the wound doesn’t just close, but you can prevent it from recurring again, without giving up the hopes that led you there in the first place.

 As Krishna says in the Bhagavad-Gita (6.23):